Discrete differential geometry in homotopy type theory

 Lastly we want to recall that in the presence of a section \(X:M\to P\) there is a dependent generalization of \(\ensuremath{\mathsf{ap}}\) called \(\mathsf{apd}\): \(\mathsf{apd}(X)(p):\mathsf{tr}(p)(X(a))=X(b)\) which is a pathover between the two values of the section over the basepoints of the path \(p\).

-3 Combinatorial manifolds
+3 Discrete manifolds

 Definition 4.
-An abstract simplicial complex \(M\) of dimension \(n\) consists of a set \(M_0\) of vertices, and for each \(0<k\leq n\) a set \(M_k\) of subsets of \(M_0\) of cardinality \(k+1\), such that any \((j+1)\)-element subset of \(M_k\) is an element of \(M_j\).
+An abstract simplicial complex \(M\stackrel{\mathrm{def}}{=}[M_0,\ldots,M_n]\) of dimension \(n\) is an ordered list consisting of a set \(M_0\) of vertices, and for each \(0<k\leq n\) a set \(M_k\) of subsets of \(M_0\) of cardinality \(k+1\), such that any \((j+1)\)-element subset of \(M_k\) is an element of \(M_j\).
 The elements of \(M_k\) are called \(k\)-faces.
 Denote by \(\mathsf{SimpCompSet_n}\) the type of abstract simplicial complexes of dimension \(n\) (where the suffix \(\mathsf{Set}\) reminds us that this is a type of sets).
+Let \(M_{\leq k}= [M_0,\ldots,M_k]\) and note that \(M_{\leq n}=M\).
+We call \(M_{\leq k}\) the \(k\)-skeleton of \(M\), and it is a (\(k\)-)complex in its own right. \(M\) is automatically equipped with a chain of inclusions of the skeleta \(M_0\hookrightarrow M_{\leq 1}\hookrightarrow\cdots\hookrightarrow M_{\leq n}=M\).

 In a 2-dimensional combinatorial manifold the link is a polygon.
 See Figures 3, 4, and 5 for some examples of 2-dimensional combinatorial manifolds of genus 0, 1, and 3.

 A classical 1940 result of Whitehead, building on Cairn, states that every smooth manifold admits a combinatorial triangulation (Whitehead, 1940).
 So it appears reasonably well motivated to study this class of objects.
+See for example the classic book by Kirby and Siebenmann (Kirby & Siebenmann, 1977).

 A combinatorial triangulation of a sphere, created with the tool stripy.